Summer Vacation Ideas: White Water River Rafting

 The Salt Fork Lodge overlooks the lake and has guest rooms, cottages, indoor and outdoor pools, tennis, etc.

-Salt Fork Resort, and check for Family Adventure Packages with fun activities such as nature scavenger hunts, hikes, cane pole fishing, naturalist programs, and geocaching with GPS provided. ("Geocaching" is a kind of high-tech treasure hunt, using GPS (Global Positioning Systems): caches are hidden in a waterproof container with a logbook; the cache itself has no value, beyond the satisfaction of following clues to find it, and signing in the logbook that you made the find.)
+Find out more about Salt Fork Resort, and check for Family Adventure Packages with fun activities such as nature scavenger hunts, hikes, cane pole fishing, naturalist programs, and geocaching with GPS provided. ("Geocaching" is a kind of high-tech treasure hunt, using GPS (Global Positioning Systems): caches are hidden in a waterproof container with a logbook; the cache itself has no value, beyond the satisfaction of following clues to find it, and signing in the logbook that you made the find.)

 These brief profiles are meant to introduce these destinations to family vacationers; please note that the writer has not visited in person.
 Always check destination web sites for latest prices and updates.